Free to Access Art Challenges

-These art challenges were developed to help keep our creative community actively working through the first lockdown.
+These art challenges were developed to help keep our creative community actively working through the first Covid 19 lockdown.
 These free to access projects are still available to follow and the Facebook groups are still live.
-Why not revisit these projects and see how you respond to them the second time around.
+Why not use these projects for some creative exercises and see how you respond to them.
 Enjoy!

 This 30 day project was our way of keeping in touch during the first Covid-19 lockdown in April 2020.
 With everyone in mind, those restricted to stay at home, essential workers that need a project to escape to, groups of friends keeping connected through the love of art, whatever the circumstances, we asked you to engage and enjoy the process.
 We added a new art task to the list on this page every day.
 All of the tasks are now listed together, you can still access these on a daily basis, or print off the whole list and tick them off day by day.

 All you need to get going is some paper (either a sketchbook or a series of sheets of paper that you can later combine together into a sketchbook) and anything that will make a mark on the paper: pencil, graphite, ink, crayon, ink pencil, charcoal, paint, pastel etc. etc. You can work on the plain surface or prepare some papers with collage or pre-paint the surfaces.
 We recommend that you prepare all 30 sheets before you start – that way if you are short on time you don’t need to waste time finding and preparing a bit of paper.
 We’ve also included a glossary of terms and drawing/mark-making top tips, just to help you dive straight in, no excuses, whatever your materials or level of experience, this project is for you!